 In June, 2012 I received my general class license as KJ6YIP and applied for my old call sign back receiving it at the end of June.
 The following month I passed the Extra class exam and received my Extra class license.
 I also went through the certification process to become a VE.

 I retired as a Navy officer in 1991 (active duty 1965-1970, reserve duty 1970-1991) and owned a fabric awning company in San Leandro, CA for 21 years until 2007 when I sold the company and retired.
 I continue to be active with the Western Canvas Products Association and volunteer my time as a board member (president) of Birthright of San Lorenzo, a crisis pregnancy center.

-My station consists of a Yaesu FT-950 into either a ZS6BKW/G5RV in a modified inverted "V" or a Gap Titan-DX antenna mounted on the roof of my home.
+My station consists of a Yaesu FT-950 into either a trap dipole in an inverted "V" or a Gap Titan-DX antenna mounted on the roof of my home.

 You can generally find me on the 3905 Century Club 40m SSB nets as well as chasing counties, states for the 5 band WAS, dx and rag chewing.

 I am happy to exchange QSL cards and if I haven't sent one out first, will promptly reply to all cards received.
 A SASE is not required.
 I also upload my log to LOTW & will upload to e-QSL if you want to go that route.
 I still, however, prefer the paper QSL cards.
 If I somehow missed sending you a card, send me an e-mail with the particulars and I will get one right out.

 Look forward to talking with you on the air.
 73, Bill

 You must be logged in to file a report on this page